M3go2/Some-tweaks-with-unity-games/How-to-Make-a-2D-Game-in-Unity/README.md

 ## Tiles from Sprite

 1. On imported tile, set Mesh Type as 'Full Rect' under Sprite Mode.
-2. Drag and drop tile onto screne.
+2. Drag and drop tile onto scene.
 3. Set Draw Mode to 'Tiled'
 4. Fill area of tiles.

 ## :memo: Version

-This project was created with Unity 2018.4.32f1
+This project was created with Unity 2018.4.34f1

 ## :page_with_curl: License